ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 ### Raspberry Pi image 🥧

-  * Should be available at or very shortly after the release of 22.04.
+  * Should be available very shortly after the release of 22.04.

 ### Major Applications